avacio/VeggieVengeance/README.md

     - Blocking: effects using shaders
 	- improving main menu
 	- fixed grunting sounds
+    - cooldown to punches, special abilities, and blocking
+    - heatwave stage effect (cycles every 19 seconds currently)
+    	- does damage to players onscreen, but can be blocked

 # MINIMAL PLAYABILITY MILESTONE PROGRESS - Feb.
 22